maximelafarie/maximelafarie/README.md

-What's the object-oriented way to become wealthy?
-Inheritance 🤡
+What did the router say to the doctor?
+It hurts when IP. 🤡